This document describes how to request, install, trust, and renew certain types of certificates on Cisco ASA Software managed with ASDM.

 certificate-group-map users_access_map 10 users_access

-!
-Enable tunnel-group maps and set the default tunnel-group preventing access if a user certificate did not match any other certificate map:
+4. Enable tunnel-group maps and configure a default tunnel-group to deny access if a user certificate does not match any other certificate map.

 Navigate to: Configuration > Remote Access VPN > Network (Client) Access > Advanced > IPsec > Certificate to Connection Profile Maps > Policy.